I. Embrace Reality and Deal With It

-Jim Baker is the Director of National Security and Cybersecurity at the R Street Institute, a CNN legal analyst and a lecturer on law at Harvard Law School.
-He is also the former general counsel of the Federal Bureau of Investigation.
+Jim Baker is a deputy general counsel and Vice President, Legal, at Twitter, Inc. He is also a lecturer on law at Harvard Law School.
+He is the former general counsel of the Federal Bureau of Investigation.
 The views expressed are his own and do not necessarily reflect those of his current or former employers.

 Subscribe to this Lawfare contributor via RSS.